Thullner/react-ts-starter/README.md

     - Components should not have any direct connection to the api
 - /contexts
     - All react context are in this folder
+- /models
+  -   Contains a base Model Class a well as all the models that extend it
 - /requests
     - All request types are in this folder
 - /styles
   - Styles are in this folder as .scss files
+  - All style sheets need to be imported either in styles.scss or in a file that's imported in styles.scss